1974 Atlantic hurricane season: Hurricane Carmen

 A tropical wave crossed the western coast of Africa on August 23, organizing into a tropical depression by 06:00 UTC on August 29 about 365 mi (585 km) east of Guadeloupe.
 The newly designated cyclone was slow to intensify initially, with limited inflow and a majority of its circulation over the Greater Antilles.
 It strengthened into Tropical Storm Carmen early on August 30 and further into a hurricane by 12:00 UTC on August 31.
-Upon entering the western Caribbean Sea and amid a low wind shear environment, Carmen began a period of rapid intensification and attained peak winds of 150 mph (240 km/h) before moving ashore just north of Chetumal, Quintana Roo.
+Upon entering the western Caribbean Sea and amid a low wind shear environment, Carmen began a period of rapid intensification and attained peak winds of 155 mph (250 km/h) before moving ashore just north of Chetumal, Quintana Roo.
+It is possible, given the pressure and satellite trends, that Carmen may have briefly reached Category 5 intensity around 03:00 UTC, but there was insufficient data to conclude such.
 Carmen weakened significantly over the Yucatán Peninsula, falling to tropical storm intensity by 00:00 UTC on September 3.

 Carmen emerged into the Bay of Campeche late on September 3 and almost immediately executed a turn toward the north in response to falling pressures over the Southern United States.
 The cyclone steadily re-intensified over the Gulf of Mexico, and a reconnaissance aircraft into the storm around 00:00 UTC on September 8 found that maximum winds had again increased to 150 mph (240 km/h).
 As Carmen approaching the coastline of Louisiana, radar indicated the presence of drier air entering the eastern semicircle of the circulation, and the cyclone moved ashore south of Morgan City with winds of 120 mph (195 km/h).
 It turned northwest and then west-northwest after landfall and was last monitored as a tropical depression southeast of Waco, Texas, at 06:00 UTC on September 10.

 Carmen brought heavy rainfall and a tornado to Puerto Rico, causing about $2 million in damage.
 Flooding in Jamaica resulted in three people drowning.
 In Mexico, the storm left hundreds of people homeless in Chetumal and damaged the homes and assets of more than 5,000 people.
 Four deaths and about $10 million in damage occurred in Mexico.
 In Louisiana, the storm produced sustained winds up to 110 mph near Amelia.
 Along the coast, tides ranged from 4–6 ft mean sea level, flooding homes with up to 4 ft of water or sweeping away some of them into the swamp.
 Throughout the state, the hurricane inflicted minor damage to 1,015 homes, major damage to 722 homes, and complete destruction to 14 homes.
 Additionally, 697 mobile homes suffered major damage, while 41 other suffered destruction.
 However, much of the damage in the state was incurred to crops.
 Cotton, soybean, sugarcane, and rice crops collectively experienced about $116.8 million in damage.
 Overall, Carmen caused about $150 million in Louisiana and five deaths in the state.
 Freshwater and tidal flooding to a lesser degree occurred in the other Gulf Coast states.